 Jones, A.M. and Díaz-Guardamino, M. Forthcoming Making a Mark: imagery and process in Neolithic Britain and Ireland.

 Kinnes, I.A.
 1995 An innovation backed by great prestige: the instance of the spiral and twenty centuries of stony sleep, in Kinnes, I.A. and Varndell, G. (eds.)
-‘Unbaked urns of rudely shape’: essays on British and Irish pottery for Ian Longworth.
-Oxbow: oxford, 49-53.
+‘Unbaked urns of rudely shape’: essays on British and Irish pottery for Ian Longworth, 49-53.
+Oxford: Oxbow Books..

 Lamdin-Whymark, H. 2008 The Residue of ritual action: Neolithic deposition practices in the Middle Thames Valley.
 BAR British Series 466.
 Archaeopress: Oxford.